Uplifting edges in higher order networks: spectral centralities for non-uniform hypergraphs: Conclusions

 Instead, we can go back to Benson's work \cite{benson2019three}, and in particular the CEC calculation, which achieves a sensible projection assigning weights which are the result of counting how many times a pair participates in higher size edges.
 Our projection aims to generalize this concept, thus the weights come from a similar counting argument (a $p$-subset's weight will be the number of higher-than-$p$ order edges where the subset participates).

-As we mentioned, the resulting projected hypergraph $\hH$ might not be uniform.
-For that reason, the key idea in terms of computing centralities using this projection operation is combining both projection and uplift as follows.
+\paragraph{Joining everything together:} as we mentioned before, the resulting projected hypergraph $\hH$ might not be uniform, moreover, if we discard orders lower than $p$ we are losing information, as if we uplift hyperedges discarding even higher interactions.
+For that reason, the key idea in terms of computing centralities is combining both projection of orders higher than a chosen order $p$ and uplifting the lower ones.

-\begin{definition}[$p$-UPHEC] Let $H = (V, E)$ be a hypergraph whose maximum hyperedge size is $M$ and let $M \geq p \geq 2$.
+\begin{definition}[$p$-UPHEC] Let $H = (V, E)$ be a hypergraph whose maximum hyperedge size is $M$ and let $2 \leq p \leq M$.
 The $p$-Uplifted-Projected $\cH$-eigenvector centrality ($p$-UPHEC) is the only positive $\cH$-eigenvector of the uniform, weighted hypergraph resulting from \begin{enumerate} \item Adding an auxiliary node (or more than on as long as they are indistinguishable) to each hyperedge of size $k < p$ and weighting them with their corresponding combinatorial factor. \item Projecting down each hyperedge of size $k > p$ into a set of size $p$ hyperedges, with their corresponding combinatorial factors. \end{enumerate} \end{definition}

 As in the UHEC case, for the sake of conciseness we will from now on refer to the $p$-UPHEC as just the UPHEC, where again the order will be clear by the context, or specified otherwise.